Minimal genera of open 4-manifolds: Applications of minimal genera at infinity

-\item{c)} It can be useful to consider other covers, even those that are not defined on all of the 4-manifold.
-For example, let $H_0$ be orientable and made from a single handle of each index 0, 1 and 2, with $\pi_1(H_0)\cong \Z_n$ for $n>1$.
-Let $\widetilde H_0$ be its universal cover, which is homotopy equivalent to a wedge of $n-1$ spheres.
-Then $\partial H_0$ is a rational homology 3-sphere, but $\partial \widetilde H_0$ can be arranged not to be, with $\iota_\infty$ injective.
-(In the simplest case, $\widetilde H_0$ is a boundary sum of $n-1$ copies of $S^2\times D^2$.)
-We know $\partial H_0$ also bounds a smooth, simply connected 4-manifold, and its interior $X$ has trivial $G_\infty$ and no nontrivial covers.
-However, Theorem~\ref{endsystem} still gives infinitely many nondiffeomorphic smoothings of $X$, distinguished by $G_\infty$ on the cover $\partial \widetilde H_0\times \R$ of a neighborhood of infinity in $X$.
-(Note that $\partial H_0$ has only finitely many $\Z_n$-covers.) \end{examples}
+\begin{Remark} This idea can be used whenever $X$, with its chosen ends capped by 2--handlebodies, embeds into some 2--handlebody.
+We can apply Lemma~\ref{main} to control the genus function of $X$, and separately control the genus functions of collared ends as above.
+As another variation, we can specify the genus filtration of each end of $M\times\R$ separately, while leaving $M\times\{0\}$ smoothly embedded. \end{Remark}

-As a final example, we smooth interiors of handlebodies with all indices $\le 1$.
-While the 2-homology, and hence the genus function, of any cover of these are trivial, we can distinguish infinitely many smoothings (presumably not Stein) by the genus function at infinity.
+Next we illustrate the reach of $G_\infty$ with some examples.
+We first consider 1--handlebody interiors.
+While the 2--homology, and hence the genus function, of any cover of these are trivial, we can distinguish infinitely many smoothings by the genus function at infinity.
 In the simplest case, we realize all possible values of $G_\infty$ on a generator.
-At the opposite extreme, infinite 1-handlebody interiors are examples with noncollarable ends accessible by our methods.
-The reader should be able to construct other examples.
+At the opposite extreme, infinite 1--handlebody interiors have noncollarable ends, but are accessible by Lemma~\ref{nest2}.
+The subsequent Example~\ref{covers} shows the utility of using other covers of an end, even if they are not defined on all of the 4--manifold.

 \begin{thm}[a] Let $\alpha\in \Hinf(S^1\times\R^3)\cong\Z$ be a generator.
 Then every $k\in \Z^{\ge0}\cup\{\infty\}$ is realized as $G_\infty(\alpha)$ for some smooth structure on $S^1\times\R^3$.